ickule/dz60_ickule/readme.md

 See the [build environment setup](https://docs.qmk.fm/#/getting_started_build_tools) and the [make instructions](https://docs.qmk.fm/#/getting_started_make_guide) for more information.
 Brand new to QMK?
 Start with our [Complete Newbs Guide](https://docs.qmk.fm/#/newbs).

+## This repository

 This repository holds a fake new keyboard with only custom changes.
 It requires needs to be cloned in the "keyboard" directory of QMK in order to be usable.

+The keyboards can be compiled with the following command.

+    ```bash
+    qmk compile -kb dz60_gsegt/v2 -km work
+    ```

+or

+    ```bash
+    qmk compile -kb dz60_gsegt/v2 -km gaming
+    ```
+The V2 covers the new flex v2 board.
+If you have the old non flex version, use the v1 board.